 From Larry Winget: A leaders most important job: To lead.
 Duh.
 How do you lead?
 Not from behind, that’s for sure.
-Leaders have to get out in front with their ideas, vision, energy and presence.
-As I watch movies and TV shows about the battles of old, I always see [...]
+Leaders have to get out in front with their ideas, vision, energy and presence. [...]

 Five award-winning authors and speakers who just happen to be great friends get together to address important questions facing business, the country, and individual success.
 They answer this question in this edition: What ONE thing would you do to fix the economy?
 Be ready to be challenged.